Derrick F. Moore, Esq.

 Please stay tuned to this post for updates.

-Longer version (for those of you who are interested in the legal ping pong that has happened recently):
+Longer version (for those of you who are interested in the CTA legal ping pong):

 The CTA was enacted by Congress in 2021 as part of the National Defense Authorization Act, and is mostly aimed at combatting illegal financial activities, such as money laundering, tax, fraud, terrorist financing, etc. The CTA essentially requires many U.S. businesses to disclose detailed ownership information to the U.S. Treasury Department so business owners can no longer remain anonymous and/or hide behind shell companies.
 It came into full effect on January 1, 2024.